FrederikKurcz/FrederikKurcz.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, welcome to my website.
-I am a PhD student at the Berlin School of Economics and the DIW Berlin.
+I am a fourth year PhD Student at the Berlin School of Economics, affiliated with the Free University Berlin, and a research associate at the German Institute for Economic Research (DIW Berlin).
 {style="text-align: justify;"}